-- Spending unnecessary amounts of time alone with children and young people away from others. - Being alone in changing rooms, toilet facilities or showers used by children and young people. - Take a child or young person alone in a car unless consent has been obtained a safeguarding designated lead or Head of Safeguarding in an emergency. - Taking children or young people to your home or any location where they will be alone with you. - Sharing a room with a child or young person if at an overnight stay or tour. - Engaging in rough, physical or sexually provocative games of any type, even those which you may consider to be simply 'horseplay' or 'banter'.
-This is never appropriate and should be avoided. - Encouraging, allow or engage in inappropriate touching of any form. - Placing children in potentially compromising and uncomfortable situations with adults (e.g. inappropriate use by a coach/ staff member of social media with a young player). - Allowing children or young people to use inappropriate language or action without being challenged or corrected. - Making sexually suggestive comments to a child or young person. - Doing things of a personal nature that the child or young person can do for themselves. - Ignoring health and safety guidelines as this will subject children to unnecessary risks. (e.g. allowing young players to set up goalposts unsupervised by adults). - Giving continued and unnecessary preferential treatment to individuals.
+- Spending unnecessary amounts of time alone with adults at risk, children and young people away from others. - Being alone in changing rooms, toilet facilities or showers used by vulnerable adults and young people. - Take an adult at risk, child and/or young person alone in a car unless consent has been obtained a safeguarding designated lead or Head of Safeguarding in an emergency. - Taking adults at risk, children and/or young people to your home or any location where they will be alone with you. - Sharing a room with an adult at risk, child or young person if at an overnight stay or tour. - Engaging in rough, physical or sexually provocative games of any type, even those which you may consider to be simply 'horseplay' or 'banter'.
+This is never appropriate and should be avoided. - Encouraging, allow or engage in inappropriate touching of any form. - Placing an adult at risk, child or young person in potentially compromising and uncomfortable situations with adults (e.g. inappropriate use by a coach/ staff member of social media with a young player). - Allowing inappropriate language or action without being challenged or corrected. - Making sexually suggestive comments to an adult at risk, child or young person. - Doing things of a personal nature that an adult with a vulnerability, child or young person can do for themselves. - Ignoring health and safety guidelines as this will subject adults at risk to unnecessary risks. (e.g. allowing young players to set up goalposts unsupervised by adults). - Giving continued and unnecessary preferential treatment to individuals.